December 28 ~ Investment in Knowledge Autobiography of Benjamin Franklin

 His Almanac was a guide to weather forecasts, recipes, jokes, and clever aphorisms such as: "Early to bed and early to rise, makes a man healthy, wealthy, and wise;" "Snug as a bug in a rug;" and "Health is the way to man’s wealth."

 The almanac remained a best-seller in the colonies with Franklin's recurrent themes for success, industry, and frugality.
+His quotations were helpful and inspirational.

 "Beware of little expenses," he warned.
 "A small leak will sink a great ship."

-All his life, the brilliant Franklin tried to improve the world around him.
 His creation of the almanac was an educational service that played a large part in molding the American character.
-A legacy, his words remain appropriate today.
+A legacy, his maxims remain appropriate today.

 "Any fool can criticize, condemn, and complain," lamented Poor Richard's Almanac with a pinch of irony.
 "And most fools do."